 3. Mt.
 Waternomee B18 Bomber Crash Site.

 This link presents map and detailed directions for hiking to crash site from the trailhead and marker.
 (Submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 57 times since then.
+It was originally submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 108 times since then and 13 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.